can we help you

 Dr Clare Owens (MBBS, BSC, FRACP) completed her rheumatology training in Queensland and has been awarded the prestigious Arthritis Australia international research grant, allowing her to undertake a research fellowship at the Leeds Institute of Rheumatic and Musculoskeletal Medicine.
 She has honed in on her experiences during her 12 months as a key research clinician working with multiple international osteoarthritis trials under world-renowned rheumatology professors.

-Dr Marayam Zia (MBBS, FRACP) specialised in 2019.
-She completed her MBBS at the University of Punjab, Pakistan, and then completed her basic physician training in Australia at the Rockhampton Base Hospital and Royal Brisbane Hospital, before completing her advanced training at the Princess Alexandra Hospital, Royal Brisbane and WOman’s Hospital.
+Dr Maryam Zia (MBBS, FRACP) specialised in 2019.
+She completed her MBBS at the University of Punjab, Pakistan, and then completed her basic physician training in Australia at the Rockhampton Base Hospital and Royal Brisbane Hospital, before completing her advanced training at the Princess Alexandra Hospital, Royal Brisbane and Women’s Hospital.

 Dr Sergei Grosman

-And of course, Rheumatology.com.au cannot survive without the help of the wonderful arthritisCARE admin team, all of whom are determined to ensure that every patient that walks through the doors of our clinic has a positive experience.
+And of course, patients visiting the Rheumatologists of Rheumatology.com.au are very capably supported by the ArthritisCARE Patient Support Team, all of whom are determined to ensure that each and every patient who walks through the doors of our clinic has a positive experience.
+Same deal when contacted by phone, email or online.

-Our team will welcome you with open arms, a smile, and compassion to make you feel at ease.
-They are available during our opening hours for any questions or queries you may have, and work behind the scenes to make sure all of our reports are typed up accurately before they are passed along to your primary health provider.
+The Patient Support Team will welcome you with a smile to make you feel at ease.
+They are available during our opening hours to answer any questions you may have, and work behind-the scenes to make sure all of your post-consultation letters, reports, results and treatment plans are passed along to your GP or other referring doctor as soon as possible after your appointment.

 to Keep Your Joints Healthy